MicrosoftDocs/power-automate-docs/articles/create-team-flows.md

 ## Remove an owner

 > [!IMPORTANT]
 > When you remove an owner whose credentials are used to access Power Automate services, you must<!--Edit okay?--> update the credentials for those connections so that the flow will continue to run properly.
-More information: Manage connections
+More information: [Update connections](#update-connections)<!--Suggested-->

 1. On the flow details page, in the **Owners** section, select **Edit**.